farahsaleem1995/MedicalCenter/docs/Architecture.md

 - **Query Services**:
   - `UserQueryService`: Query service for non-aggregate user entities
   - `MedicalRecordQueryService`: Optimized queries for medical records with includes
-  - `EncounterQueryService`: Optimized queries for encounters with filtering and pagination
   - All query services support pagination via `PaginatedList<T>`
   - Handles role-based filtering and query filters